DSharpPlus/DSharpPlus/docs/articles/commands/custom_context_checks.md

 ---

 # Custom Context Checks
 Context checks are safeguards to a command that will help it to execute successfully.
-Context checks like `RequireGuild` or `RequirePermissions` will cause the command not to execute if the user executes the command in a DM or if the user/bot does not have the required permissions.
+Context checks like `RequireGuild` or `RequirePermissions` will cause the command not to execute if the user runs  the command in a DM or if the user/bot does not have the required permissions.
 Occasionally, you may want to create your own context checks to ensure that a command can only be executed under certain conditions.

 A context check contains two important pieces:
 - The attribute that will be applied to the command.
 This contains parameters that will be passed to the executing check.